lunanerdderg/Reefbackend/README.md

 # To do before Pre-Release:

-* Apply Profiles to actual Subnautica game directory
-* Switch back from modded to vanilla and between Profiles
-* Function to save all changes to Profile made in-game (manual, not automatic)
+* Function to save all changes to Profile (manual, not automatic)
 * Manually save previous log
 * Set default Profile (or vanilla)
 * Open with nondefault Profile/vanilla